Northern Hub: Background

 Network Rail concluded that no single intervention would unlock the bottlenecks but that greater efficiency and enhancement to services was possible.
-A proposal to use Piccadilly primarily for north-south services and Victoria for east-west services was agreed as the most effective course of action.
+A proposal to use Piccadilly primarily for north–south services and Victoria for east–west services was agreed as the most effective course of action.

 The re-alignment of services commenced in May 2014 when First TransPennine Express services between Liverpool and Newcastle were routed through Manchester Victoria rather than Piccadilly.
 It is expected most TransPennine Express services will pass through Victoria after the May 2018 timetable change after the opening of the Ordsall Chord in December 2017.

 Station improvements

 Major stations will be improved to include new platforms, station layout re-configuration and redevelopment.
 Most improvements will be in Manchester aimed at alleviating bottlenecks that delay passing services and restricts routes.

 Manchester

+Delivered

-Victoria station will be re-configured as the Northern England hub for east-west rail services.
+Victoria station will be re-configured as the Northern England hub for east–west rail services.
 Once voted the worst station in the United Kingdom, it has received a £44 million transformation including a £20 million roof covering the concourse and four platforms.

+At Manchester Airport station a new platform was built creating extra capacity and access for direct services from other cities in Northern England.
+Construction of the fourth platform began in February 2014 and it opened in Autumn 2015.